What’s the fastest way to make your hamstrings grow? The seated or lying leg curl? Here’s everything you need to know.

 Why did some muscles grow faster when they were trained with the seated leg curl?

-When you sit down on a seated leg curl machine and get yourself into the starting position, it has the effect of stretching the hamstring muscles that cross the hip.
+In other words, when you sit down on a seated leg curl machine and get yourself into the starting position, it has the effect of stretching the hamstring muscles that cross the hip.

-As a result, those muscles are challenged at longer lengths compared to the lying leg curl.
+Because the starting position of each rep places the hamstrings at full length, the muscles are challenged at longer lengths compared to the lying leg curl.